vegaprotocol/vega/UPGRADING.md

 ### Settings added in 0.71.4

-**_Rate Limiting_** - In the past the datanode API did rate limiting only by the number of subscriptions open per IPs.
-With the new version a rate limit per IP on the unary calls for the REST, GraphQL and grpc APIs was introduced.
-The server now allows 20 API calls per second on average with a burst of up to 100 api calls in a short period of time.
+**_Rate Limiting_** - In the past, the data node API did rate limiting only by the number of subscriptions open per IP.
+In the new version, a rate limit per IP on the unary calls for the REST, GraphQL and gRPC APIs was introduced.
+The server now allows 20 API calls per second on average with a burst of up to 100 API calls in a short period of time.
-For details how to use this setting and configure this functionality, please refer to [rateLimiting](https://github.com/vegaprotocol/vega/blob/develop/datanode/ratelimit/README.md)
+For details how to use this setting and configure this functionality, please refer to the [rate limiting](https://github.com/vegaprotocol/vega/blob/develop/datanode/ratelimit/README.md) documentation.

-**_REST and GraphQL configuration_** - Previously the configuration of the Graphql and REST APIs used separate HTTP servers and configuration.
-This was merge onto a single server now.
-Also the default endpoint for Graphql changed from /query to /graphql
+**_REST and GraphQL configuration_** - Previously the configuration of the GraphQL and REST APIs used separate HTTP servers and configuration.
+This has now been merged into a single server.

+Also, the default endpoint for GraphQL has changed from `/query` to `/graphql`.
 Usage example:
 ```Toml
 [Gateway]